A direct controlled-phase gate between microwave photons: Experimental device and system parameters

 \subsection{Coupler frequency arrangement}

 Both oscillators are capacitively coupled to a flux-tunable asymmetric Superconducting Quantum Interference Device (SQUID)~\cite{hutchings2017tunable} that acts as the coupler in these experiments.
-While flux-tunability is not strictly necessary for our protocol, it provides the flexibility to avoid frequency configurations with unexpected higher order transitions, as well as to explore different coupler frequencies within the same cooldown.
+While flux-tunability is not strictly necessary for our protocol, it provides valuable flexibility by allowing us to avoid frequency configurations that may introduce unintended higher-order transitions and to explore different coupler frequencies within a single cooldown.

 As the auxiliary transmons do not participate in the main dynamics of the engineered cross-Kerr coupling, we now focus only on the Hamiltonian of the coupler and both oscillators, given by:

 where the experimental parameters associated with each mode used in Figures 3 and 4 in the main text are summarized in table~\ref{tab: Subsystems}.